JocysCom/DataAnonymizer/README.md

 ## Why this tool is usefull?

-You can create TEST and DEV environment from LIVE environment.
-You can assign anonymouse names by ID, which allows to create TEST and DEV databases with the same anonymouse users.
+You can create TEST and DEV database environment from LIVE database.
+You can derive anonymous names from ID, which allows to create TEST and DEV databases with the same anonymous users.

 ## Data Source